AyaOraby/Robotics_Exercises/README.md

-# 🚀 Creating a Xacro File for Your Robot in ROS
+# 🚀 Creating a Xacro File

 ## 📌 Overview
 In this task we will create a **Xacro file** for defining your robot model in ROS.
 Xacro (XML Macros) helps simplify URDF files by using macros and parameters.
 We will: